 We’re all distracted, not just by smart phones.
 Distracted driving is anything that takes the driver’s attention away from driving, such as eating, using our vehicle’s navigation, or playing with the stereo.
 Texting alone can take our eyes off the road for 5 seconds to read or send a message.
 At highway speeds, a car can travel the length of an entire football field during those 5 seconds!
 Even on residential arterial roads, a distracted driver’s quick call to her husband to pick up their kids took her eyes off the road for just a second, and caused the tragic death of a 9 year-old girl biking home from school, right in front of her house.

 These tragedies are 100% preventable.
-We can all do better.
 Parents need to lead by example.
 Teens need to speak up when friends are distracted drivers.
 Employers need to encourage employees to commit to distraction-free driving.
-Take the pledge today to just drive, free from distractions.
+We can all do better.